-I get asked this question a lot, and it’s taken me a while to arrive at a decent answer.
-See, I sort of got thrown into whitewater canoeing.
+How do I get started in whitewater canoeing?
+I get this question I lot, and it has taken me some time to arrive at a decent answer.
+See, I sort of got thrown into whitewater canoeing myself.
 I was working as a flat water canoe guide and the camp needed me to assist with a whitewater trip.
-I had never actually paddled whitewater myself!
-After that trip I became totally hooked on whitewater, and now it’s my absolute favourite way to spend my time.
+I had never paddled whitewater but needed to learn quickly.
+After that trip I became totally hooked on whitewater, and now it’s my favourite way to spend time outside.

-But if you didn’t grow up at a canoe tripping camp or haven’t worked as a canoe guide, how do you get started in it?
+But if you didn’t grow up at a canoe tripping camp or haven’t worked as a canoe guide, how do you get started in whitewater canoeing?
 Without further ado, here is my answer!

 If you haven’t already, get started in flat water paddling

-Some people might think this is obvious, but I do have quite a few people tell me they want to plan a whitewater trip having never paddled anything before.
+Some people might think this is obvious, but I do have quite a few people tell me they want to plan a whitewater canoe trip having never paddled anything before.
 Some guided river trips don’t require you to have experience, but generally I’d recommend a couple weekends of canoe camping in a provincial park before you start with whitewater.
-If you’re wondering how to get starting with flat water canoeing, check out my Guide for those New to Canoeing.
+If you’re wondering how to get starting with flat water canoeing, I have some resources that will be helpful.

-Paddle Canada has two excellent intro whitewater paddling courses – Moving Water I and Moving Water II, which are taught by Paddle Canada instructors at guiding companies or outfitters.
+Paddle Canada offers some excellent courses to help you get started in whitewater canoeing.
 You can find instructors and courses on the Paddle Canada website.
-I’d highly recommend taking one of these courses (I have myself and I’m going to get my boyfriend to take them next year).
-They often take place over the weekend, and in two days you’ll get to learn new paddling strokes and paddle some seriously fun rapids.
+I recommend Moving Water I for new whitewater paddlers.
+The courses often take place over the weekend, and in two days you’ll get to learn new paddling strokes and paddle some seriously fun rapids.

 You can also get safety training for whitewater rescue by doing a Whitewater Rescue course.
 If you want to do any remote trips or bigger rapids, I’d highly recommend doing one of these courses.
 There are a few guiding companies that offer them (Boreal River is my favourite by far).
 You’ll learn how to rescue someone stuck in rapids, how to cross rivers when the current is strong, and lots more.
 Also, this is the most fun course I have ever taken!
-It’s seriously a blast and I’m already looking forward to my re-certification course (still over a year away!).
+It’s seriously a blast and I’m already looking forward to my re-certification course.

 Start with small rivers close to home